peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

     pdm run find-links
     ```

-2.  **Page Validation (`validate_wikipedia_pages.py`):** This script takes the list of found links and performs an intensive content validation on each page.
-It handles redirects, resolves disambiguation pages, validates the subject's name using the sanitized `Subject_Name`, and confirms their death date.
+2.  **Subject Qualification (`qualify_subjects.py`):** This script takes the list of found links and performs an intensive content-level validation.
+It resolves redirects, handles disambiguation pages, and validates the subject's name.
+Critically, it uses a robust two-layer approach to confirm the subject is deceased, prioritizing structured data from Wikidata before falling back to parsing the Wikipedia page.
 The final output is the detailed `adb_validated_subjects.csv`.

-    **A Note on Reproducibility:** Because Wikipedia is a dynamic source, this validation is not perfectly reproducible.
+    **A Note on Reproducibility:** Because Wikipedia and Wikidata are dynamic sources, this validation is not perfectly reproducible.
 For direct replication, the study's pipeline relies on the static `adb_validated_subjects.csv` file included in the repository.

     ```bash
-    # Validate the content of each found Wikipedia page
+    # Qualify subjects by validating their Wikipedia/Wikidata entries
-    pdm run validate-pages
+    pdm run qualify-subjects
     ```

+#### 3. Data Dictionary (`DATA_PREPARATION_DATA_DICTIONARY.template.md`)

+The data dictionary references the script in a few key places that must be updated.

+**Change 4: Update the Pipeline Completion Info Description**

 3.  **Final Filtering (`select_eligible_candidates.py`):** This script integrates the raw data with the Wikipedia validation report and applies the following additional criteria in order: